WEC-Sim/WEC-Sim/docs/user/applications.rst

 geometry.
 The scripts run and plot the RM3 model with B2B on/off and with Regular/RegularCIC.
 Execute the `runB2B.m` script to run this case.

+Controls
+^^^^^^^^

+Examples using :ref:`Controllers <user-advanced-features-control>`.
+Examples of WEC-Sim models using various control methods are included for the :ref:`RM3 <user-tutorials-rm3>` float geometry.
+These examples include passive, reactive, latching, declutching, and model predictive control methods.

 Desalination
 ^^^^^^^^^^^^